Skip to main content

 You’ll need to provide the following information about your LLC in order to successfully fill out the articles:

 Note: If the name you want to use is federally trademarked, you could get sued if you use it.
-Perform a Trademark Clearance Search just to make sure no other business is using your LLC’s name on the national level.
+Perform a Trademark Clearance Search just to make sure no other business is using your LLC’s name nationally.

-You can specify the purpose of your business (ex: “to teach yoga”), but this section is optional, and most LLCs skip it.
+You can specify the purpose of your business (such as “to teach yoga”), but this section is optional, and most LLCs skip it.

-You can put an end-date here if you plan for your LLC to close up shop in a few years, but most LLCs skip this section as well since it is optional.
+You can put an end date here if you intend for your LLC to close up shop in a few years, but most LLCs skip this optional section as well.

 You can serve as your own registered agent, but that means your address will be listed on state forms, which is a great way to make sure hackers, scammers and junk mailers have your address.

-Here’s where you can include additional information about your LLC, like if will it be manager-managed or member-managed.
-This is optional.
+Here’s where you have the option of including additional information about your LLC, such as whether it will be manager-managed or member-managed.

 The name and contact information of the person submitting the articles.

 Your articles can be filed online, by mail, or in person.
 It costs $50 to file Michigan’s Articles of Organization.
-It can take up to two weeks for online and in person filings to be processed.
-Mailed filings can take a whole month.
+Online and in-person filings can take up to two weeks to be processed, and mailed filings can take a whole month.
 Don’t feel like waiting?
 Pay $50 extra and you can have your corporation ready to go within 24 hours.
 Pay an extra $100 for same-day processing.
-If you have deep pockets and the patience of a toddler, you can get your corporation formed in 2-hours for $500, the in one hour for $1,000.
+If you have deep pockets and the patience of a toddler, you can get your corporation formed in two hours for $500, or even in one hour for $1,000.

 Mail: